epigen/KPNN/README.md

 Knowledge-primed neural networks developed in the [Bock lab](http://medical-epigenomics.org) at [CeMM](http://cemm.at).

 # System requirements
 1. KPNNs were developed on a linux computing cluster and a Mac.
-The program has not been tested on Windows.

 2. Training of KPNNs is performed by a python script (KPNN_Function.py).
 This program has been developed and tested using python 2.7.6 with the following packages:
   - tensorflow (1.3.1)